fibo/flow-view/gh-pages/index.md

 ## Examples

+Try [online example][online_example].

-Clone this repo and install dependencies to run examples
+You can also clone this repo and install dependencies to run examples locally

 ```bash
 git clone https://github.com/fibo/flow-view